-The School Nurses, Mrs Dunnet (full-time) and Miss Finnie (part-time), are based in the Nursing Centre, Mylne House, 3 Academy Place from 8.45am - 5.00pm (closed 12.45 - 1.15pm Mondays, Tuesdays and Wednesdays only).
+The School Nurses, Mrs Scott and Miss Finnie, are based in the Nursing Centre, Mylne House, 3 Academy Place from 8.45am - 5.00pm (closed 12.45 - 1.15pm Mondays, Tuesdays and Wednesdays only).
 Pupils may visit at break-time, lunch-time or after school.
 Visits during or between lessons, if necessary, require permission from the teacher whose class is being missed.

 In any emergency we can call on Dollar Health Centre, and Forth Valley Royal Hospital, Larbert is within easy reach.
-Boarders (and those day pupils registered there) can receive emergency dental treatment from the dentist in Dollar, Mr R G Watson.
+Boarders (and those day pupils registered there) can receive emergency dental treatment from the dentist in Dollar, Dr R G Watson.